alixandru/q2a-open-login/README.md

 ### Adding new login providers ###

-Since this plugin is based on [HybridAuth](http://hybridauth.sourceforge.net/), you can easily add new login providers to your Q2A site.
-All you need to do is to add the provider PHP file to the `Hybrid/Providers` folder and configure it from the Administration page.
+Since this plugin is based on [HybridAuth](https://hybridauth.github.io/), you can easily add new login providers to your Q2A site.
+All you need to do configure the providers you need from the Administration page.
 That's it!
-New providers can be downloaded from HybridAuth website.

 ### Handling login errors ###

 Whenever a login attempt fails, the user will be redirected to the original page but no error message will be displayed.
 This is to save end-users from technical error messages which would not help them much anyway.
 If you instead would like to show an error message, you can do that through a layer or a custom theme.

 If something happens with the login process and authentication cannot be done, the user will be redirected to a page whose URL follows the following pattern: `yoursite.com/?provider=X&code=0`.
 The custom layer or theme could check if the two parameters are present in the URL and display an error message based on the code number.
 The descriptions of the error codes are below.